The Brou\'e invariant of a $p$-permutation equivalence: Introduction

-(b) Let $X_\bullet$ be a splendid Rickard equivalence between $B$ and $C$.
-Thus, $X_\bullet$ is a bounded chain complex of finitely generated $p$-permutation $(B,C)$-bimodules, whose indecomposable direct summands have twisted diagonal vertices, such that
+\begin{remark} (a) Let $X_\bullet$ be a {\em splendid Rickard equivalence} between $B$ and $C$.
+For our purposes this is (see \cite{Rickard1996}, where this concept was introduced first) a bounded chain complex $X_\bullet$ of finitely generated $p$-permutation $(B,C)$-bimodules, whose indecomposable direct summands have twisted diagonal vertices, such that

 where $X_\bullet^\circ$ denotes the $\calO$-dual chain complex of $X_\bullet$, $\simeq$ means homotopy equivalence of chain complexes of $(B,B)$-bimodules (resp.~$(C,C)$-bimodules), and $B$ (resp.~$C$) denotes the chain complex with $B$ (resp.~$C$) placed in degree $0$ and being the only non-zero term.
-In this case
+Note that our definition for the purpose of this paper is more general than the original one (see \cite{Rickard1996}) and also later definitions (see for instance \cite[Definition~9.7.5]{Linckelmann2018}).
+For $X_\bullet$ as above, the element